dacchampion/rappi_mle_poc/README.md

-# Rappi MLE challenge solution
+# Rappi MLE Azure PoC

 The following repository contains a set of file scripts solving most of the tasks involved in the development and provisioning of the two tasks of the challenge:
 1. Model training pipeline development and provisioning